 Sexually Transmitted Infections (STI’s)

 Students define STI’s, and then assemble a puzzle that covers the basic information about each STI.
-Activities guide students to consider sexual activities that carry no, low, or high risks for STI’s.
+Then students consider sexual activities that carry no, low or high risk for STI’s.

-Geared towards participants between the ages of 15-21, this evidence-based workshop uses effective activities that aim to prevent sexual violence.
-After this workshop participants should be able to better define consent, to understand why establishing consent is important, and be able to apply consent given a variety of scenarios.
+Geared towards participants between the ages of 15-21, this evidence-based workshop uses activities that aim to prevent sexual violence.
+After this workshop, participants should be able to better define consent, to understand why establishing consent is important, and be able to apply consent given a variety of scenarios.